JulianOzelRose/TRR-SaveMaster/README.md

 | Grenade Launcher | 64               |
 | Harpoon Gun      | 128              |

-There are only two static offsets in Tomb Raider II savegames; the save number is stored on `0x00C`, and the level index is stored on `0x628`.
+There are very few static offsets in Tomb Raider II savegames; just level index, save number, and statistics are stored statically.
 Everything else must be calculated dynamically.
 This can be done based on just the level index.
 See the code below.

 ```